 Orange essential oil

 Peppermint essential oil

 Biotone Hydrating Mask

-Old Fashioned clothes pins (they are round headed and found in crafting stores)
+Old Fashioned Clothespins (they are round-headed and found in craft stores)

-Reviving Neck Treatment: This combo of Polar Lotion and Orange will provide a tingling and cooling sensation that mentally revives while it releases tension.
+Reviving Neck Treatment: This combo of Polar Lotion and Orange will provide a tingling and cooling sensation that mentally revives while releasing tension.

-This can be a quick stand alone lagniappe ( bonus) or the transition at the end of your regular routine.
+This can be a quick stand-alone lagniappe ( bonus) or the transition at the end of your routine.
 Tuck a blue towel into the collar if applicable.
 Apply Polar (with a couple of drops added Orange aromatherapy) to neck and massage as needed.
-Then have the client sit up; close their eyes and while holding your hands in front of their nose take three deep breaths and inhale the reviving aroma.
-Take your finger tips and place them at the temples (far from the eyes) and perform tension releasing compression and circles.
+Then have the client sit up, close their eyes and while holding your hands in front of their nose, take three deep breaths and inhale the reviving aroma.
+Take your fingertips, place them at the temples (far from the eyes) and perform tension releasing compression and circles.

 Refreshing Foot Treatment:

-As always I am out of time before I get to share everything I would like with you.
-These are just a few of many many options.
-I have used this fusion style of massage and therapeutic spa for years and if you have ever attended one of my Biotone workshops or classes these should sound familiar.
-The protocols are designed to support wellness goals and upgrade the services you as therapists already perform during massage.
-Emphasis is on being more effective, creative and marketable by elevating their experience by going the extra mile.
+I am always out of time before I get to share everything I would like with you.
+These are just a few of many options.
+I have used this fusion style of massage and therapeutic spa for years, and if you have ever attended one of my Biotone workshops or classes, these should sound familiar.
+The protocols are designed to support wellness goals and upgrade the services you as therapists already perform during the massage.
+Emphasis is on being more effective, creative, and marketable by elevating their experience by going the extra mile.